-If you aleady have experience with seed starting and want to jump right in growing a wide variety of veggies, see How to Grow Food Indoors.
+If you aleady have experience with seed starting and want to jump right in growing a wide variety of veggies, see How to Grow Veggies Indoors Year-Round.

 Several years ago I was going crazy waiting for winter to end and decided to just start planting peas indoors since it seemed like spring would never arrive.

 Much to my surprise, a number of weeks later, I had fresh, juicy pea pods dangling from my plant shelves!

 This started my adventures into indoor food growing.
 I started experimenting with a variety of crops—this may sound time-consuming, I know, but it’s not—it’s really just seeds planted in some pots on a shelf—and I soon discovered an entire world of possibilities.

 My favourite indoor food to grow also happens to be the quickest and easiest: mixed salad greens.
 With just one shelving unit and some lights, you have space to grow a good amount of fresh greens.
 And, with a few tips you can ensure you always have some ready to harvest.

 Growing Salads Indoors: A beginner’s guide to producing healthy delicious greens in your home year-round walks you through everything you need to know to get started.

 It’s intended for new or inexperienced gardeners with a small space and big desire to grow fresh salad greens indoors.